California Motorcycle Laws Every Biker Should Know

 Carrying Passengers on a Motorcycle in California

-Carrying passengers on a motorcycle in California is illegal unless the motorcycle has certain safety features.
+Carrying passengers on a bike in California is illegal unless the motorcycle has certain safety features.
 First, the passengers must ride on a seat that is securely fastened to the motorcycle or in a sidecar meant to carry passengers.
 Second, passengers must have footrests unless they are riding in a sidecar.
 Finally, passengers must keep their feet on the footrests whenever the motorcycle is moving.

 Insurance Requirements for California Motorcycles